Nude per l'assassino: Plot

-Maurizio propositions another model, Doris (Erna Schürer), but when she refuses to sleep with him for money, he attempts to rape her.
+Maurizio propositions another model, Doris, but when she refuses to sleep with him for money, he attempts to rape her.
 However, he suffers from impotence and Doris leaves unharmed.
 Shortly afterwards, Maurizio is stabbed by the killer.
 Carlo later witnesses Gisella being murdered, and is able to photograph the attack; however, he runs off and is injured in a hit and run accident.
 While he is in hospital, Magda recovers his camera and attempts to develop the film, but the killer breaks in and destroys the negatives.
 Carlo hurries home, but the killer has gone—going instead to kill Doris and her abusive boyfriend Stefano.

 Carlo finds Magda alive, but the killer returns to attack them both.
 During the struggle, the killer is knocked down a flight of stairs.
 The killer is unmasked and revealed to be Patrizia, who accuses Carlo of causing the death of her sister—the girl who died in the botched abortion, and whose death it is revealed Carlo helped to conceal.
 However, Patrizia dies of her injuries, leaving no trace of Carlo's involvement.